Bob Steele (actor): Character actor

+Television

-He also performed on television, including the role of Sergeant Granger in the premiere episode, "The Peacemaker", in 1957 of the ABC/Warner Bros.
-Western series, Colt .45.
-In 1957, he was cast as Sam Shoulders in "Bunch Quitter" in another ABC/WB Western series, Sugarfoot, with Will Hutchins.
-He appeared in 1958 and 1959 in two episodes of the NBC Western, The Californians, and three episodes of Maverick with James Garner, including "The War of the Silver Kings", "The Seventh Hand", and "Holiday at Hollow Rock".
+Like many screen players, Steele was employed by producers working in the new field of television.
+In the premiere episode of the 1957 Warner Bros. series Colt .45, he had the role of Sergeant Granger.
+That same year, he was cast as Sam Shoulders in "Bunch Quitter" in another Warner series, Sugarfoot, with Will Hutchins.
+He appeared in 1958 and 1959 in two episodes of the NBC Western, The Californians, and three episodes of the Warner hit Maverick with James Garner, including "The War of the Silver Kings", "The Seventh Hand", and "Holiday at Hollow Rock".

 Steele appeared as Kirby with Agnes Moorehead and Madlyn Rhue in the 1959 episode "In Memoriam" of another ABC Western series, The Rebel, starring Nick Adams.
 He also appeared as Deputy Sam in four episodes of Hugh O'Brian's The Life and Legend of Wyatt Earp.
 In 1959, he appeared with Mason Alan Dinehart, another Wyatt Earp alumnus, in the episode "Half a Loaf" of the syndicated series, Death Valley Days, hosted by Stanley Andrews.

 Steele appeared in six different episodes of the Walt Disney's Western television series Texas John Slaughter with Tom Tryon.
 On January 25, 1960, Steele was cast as the frontier gunfighter Luke Short in an episode of the CBS Western series, The Texan, starring Rory Calhoun.

-In the mid-1960s, Steele was cast in a regular supporting role as Trooper Duffy in ABC's F Troop, which allowed him to show his comic talent.
-Trooper Duffy in the F Troop story line claimed to have been "shoulder to shoulder with Davy Crockett at the Alamo" and to have been the only survivor of the battle 40 years before.
-In real life, 40 years before F Troop, Steele played a supporting role in his father's 1926 film Davy Crockett at the Fall of the Alamo.
+In the mid-1960s, Steele returned to Warner Bros. for a regular supporting role in ABC's F Troop, which allowed him to show his comic talent.
+Steele was Trooper Duffy, the grizzled senior member of a platoon of cavalry misfits.
+A running gag had Duffy claiming to have been "shoulder to shoulder with Davy Crockett at the Alamo" and to have been the only survivor of the battle 40 years before.
+(In real life, 40 years before F Troop, Steele played a supporting role in his father's 1926 film Davy Crockett at the Fall of the Alamo.)
+Bob Steele became known to a new generation of TV viewers, who know him mainly as Duffy from F Troop.
+In 1970, he played the role of a retired movie cowboy in “The Old Cowhand”, an episode of Family Affair.

+Death and legacy

-Steele is interred in the columbarium at Forest Lawn Memorial Park in the Hollywood Hills.
+Steele died of heart failure, December 31, 1988.
+He is interred in the columbarium at Forest Lawn Memorial Park in the Hollywood Hills.

-Legacy

 In Peter Straub and Michael Easton's The Green Woman graphic novel, the protagonist is named Bob Steele.
 The novel explicitly states that he is named after the actor.